Dukan Diet Side Effects

 4. Other severe health issues

-Once you will get along with a Dukan diet (the attack phase to be specific), you may also come across severe irregular bowel movements in the process.
+Once you get along with a Dukan diet (the attack phase, to be specific), you may also come across severe irregular bowel movements in the process.

-This can be caused by the high consumption of lean meat proteins.
-Although you can control them by ensuring a daily intake of oat bran in your diet, additionally health issues are quite unavoidable.
+The high consumption of lean meat proteins can cause this.
+Although you can control them by ensuring a daily intake of oat bran in your diet, health issues are unavoidable.

-You will also face a lack of antioxidants in the body initially which is caused by the absence of items like fresh fruits, veggies and wholesome grains.
+You will also initially face a lack of antioxidants in the body, caused by the absence of items like fresh fruits, veggies and wholesome grains.

 This will then lead to issues like indigestion and constipation.

-Also, a lack of antioxidants in the body for a longer period can result in severe health conditions like cancer, heart issues, cataract and even premature aging.
+Also, a lack of antioxidants in the body for a more extended period can result in severe health conditions like cancer, heart issues, cataracts and even premature aging.

-A lot of talks are going around in terms of various diet plans and their key role in letting us shed some good weight, but still, not every diet is coming with the same effectiveness.
+Many talks are going around regarding various diet plans and their crucial role in letting us shed some good weight, but still, not every diet comes with the same effectiveness.

 This is where making the right decision about picking the best diet for your weight loss or fitness goals holds the key.

-So, as we are talking about various diet plans making their way into people’s lives, the much trending Dukan diet certainly needs a mention.
+So, as we discuss various diet plans making their way into people’s lives, the much-trending Dukan diet certainly needs a mention.

 Although many people have found it quite similar to the “Atkins Diet plan”, the Dukan diet comes with its pros and cons.